-Let's have a little look into how we make them.
+Let’s have a little look into how we make the Best Cinnamon Rolls

 That being said, the are a great fall treat.
 Goes wonderful with a cup of tea or coffee and maybe a cat or two by you side.
 Oh, and don’t forget the dog for added extra comfort…ha!

 One other thing that I wanted to talk about is reheating.

 Fresh is best, but not always possible.
 You can use a microwave to warm them if you like or wrap them in foil and heat in the oven for about 15 minutes.

 If you bake one thing this fall, make this be the thing you bake.
 Put it on your list and make it happen.
 I love all baked goods made with yeast.
 However, if you are looking for an quicker cinnamon treat, check out my Traditional Mexican Buñuelos!

 - Just remember that I used instant yeast.
 Make sure you know what kind of yeast you are using before making these as that’s pretty important.